 So, since we now have decided that I want a double-action revolver, it is time to choose one.
 There are several really decent revolvers for under $400.
 If you want to bump up your budget to $500, it really opens up a lot more doors, but we are staying under $400.

 I chose 38 Special caliber.
-The 38 special has been around for a long time, and there are a lot of really good self defense rounds on the market for it with plenty of knock-down power.
+The 38 special has been around for a long time, and there are a lot of really good self-defense rounds on the market for it with plenty of knock-down power.
 Since I cast, and hand load, I can put together 38 special ammo for close to the cost of 22 ammo, if not less.
 This allows for cheap practice with the gun to be carried.
 There are a lot of good choices in 38 special revolvers as well.

-After shopping around, and looking, and quite a bit of handling, I settled on the Taurus model 85.
+After shopping around, looking, and quite a bit of handling, I settled on the Taurus model 85.
 There were several others that I liked, including most of the Charter Arms revolvers, but I thought the Taurus was a bit smoother out of the box, and the trigger was better.

-Suggested retail on the gun is $356.06, but I found this one at a gun show from a dealer marked at $316.
+The suggested retail on the gun is $356.06, but I found this one at a gun show from a dealer marked at $316.
 I was able to haggle the dealer down a bit from that price.